 - Coordinate member behavioral care needs with the RBHA system - Develop processes to coordinate behavioral health care between PCPs and RBHAs - Participate in the identification of best practices for behavioral health in a primary care setting - Coordinate behavioral care with medically necessary services - o.
 Member Services Manager who shall coordinate communications with members; serve in the role of member advocate; coordinate issues with appropriate areas within the organization; resolve member inquiries/problems and meet standards for resolution, telephone abandonment rates and telephone hold times. - p.
-Provider Services Manager who shall coordinate communications between the Contractor, its subcontractors, IHS and tribally-operated health programs under P.L.
-93-638 (Indian Self-Determination and Education Assistance Act); provide assistance to providers in resolving problems; respond to provider inquiries; educate providers about participation in the AHCCCS program and maintain a sufficient provider network. - q.
-Claims Administrator
+Provider Services Manager and staff to coordinate communications between the Contractor and its subcontractors.
+There shall be sufficient Provider Services staff to enable providers to receive prompt resolution to their problems or inquiries and appropriate education about participation in the AHCCCS program and maintain a sufficient provider network. - q.
+Claims Administrator to develop, implement and administer a comprehensive claims processing system capable of paying claims in accordance with state and federal requirements.